Softnet-Free/softnet-ms/docs/users/access-rights.md

 ### 9.3.3.
 Default access rights & dedicated users

 Each site has an option to specify the default rights for users to access the service.
 However, this only applies to users who are not marked as dedicated.
-The dedicated users acquire only those rights that you assign then explicitly.
+The dedicated users acquire only those rights that you assign them explicitly.
 Using default rights may be convenient if you have more than a few users in the domain.
 This allows you to assign some minimum access rights to all users without having to do so explicitly for each user.
-Let's look at how to apply default access rights.
+Let's look at how to apply default access rights, first when using RBAC and then when using PAC.

-If the site employs Role-Based Access Control, the owner can specify a default role for all domain users by setting the "<span class="text-blue">user default role</span>" option to one of the roles declared on the site.
+1) **If the site employs Role-Based Access Control**, you can specify a default role for all domain users by setting the "<span class="text-blue">user default role</span>" option to one of the roles declared on the site.
 Each user that is given a default role will have it underlined.
 However, if some of the users must not have the default rights, you can make them dedicated.
 Note that dedicated users are also underlined.

 Let's recall our demo site "Surveillance System".
 Earlier, we explicitly assigned roles to three users, and two Contact users remained in the <span class="text-red">DENIED USERS</span> section (Guest not considered):